csheldonhess/pain-salve-notes/README.md

 "I often use **cramp bark** as a fomentation over cramped muscles when I’ve thrown out my back AND I rest and stay mostly immobilized.
 The cramp bark fomentation significantly decreases the discomfort, but I am also not going to push myself too much and increase the risk of further injury."
 (Muscles seizing up.)
 "It can be used externally, but as an infused oil or as a fomentation." -HerbMentor, Cramp Bark

+**Rosemary** - "Anti-inflammatory, topically and internally."
+"Essential oil (diluted) for arthritic pain and muscle spasms."

+**Ashwaganda** - Use topically or internally for body pain - back, neck, joints, fibromyalgia, aching muscles

+"**Skullcap** can be used as an external massage oil to relax muscle tension and pain." -HerbMentor, Skullcap

+"For external use, **comfrey** ointments have been used to heal bruises as well as pulled muscles and ligaments, fractures, sprains, strains, and osteoarthritis." -Williams, Comfrey

 Bruises